 II.
 BACKGROUND INFORMATION

 More than a century ago Albert Einstein’s General Theory of Relativity stated that we live in a four dimensional world—space-time (three dimensions for space and one for time).
 Masses cause distortions in space-time, which accounts for the phenomenon of gravity.
-The theory predicts that changing mass distribution will generally produce ripples in space-time, which is one of his predictions—gravitational waves.
-[5, 6] For decades, scientists have been struggling to detect gravitational waves from outer space.
+The theory predicts that changing mass distribution will generally produce ripples in space-time, which is one of his predictions—gravitational waves [5, 6].
+For decades, scientists have been struggling to detect gravitational waves from outer space.
 They upgraded their detectors over and over again, in order to catch the whispers of distant celestial bodies.
-Fortunately, on September 14, 2015, the LIGO detectors successfully recorded the signals from two colliding black holes, which was the first direct detection of gravitational waves ever, a remarkable one.
-[7] It is labeled GW150914.
+Fortunately, on September 14, 2015, the LIGO detectors successfully recorded the signals from two colliding black holes, which was the first direct detection of gravitational waves ever, a remarkable one [7].
+It is labeled GW150914.

 This section aims to provide background information about LIGO and gravitational waves.